Table of Contents

 While services may vary slightly based on the county of residence, the following benefits and services may be available.

 While the majority of seniors do not pay for services, some do pay a co-payment based on a sliding scale.
-The share of cost is determined by subtracting out-of-pocket medical expenses (prescriptions, supplemental health insurance, dentist bills, hearing aids, etc.) from an individual’s monthly income.
+The share of cost is determined by subtracting out-of-pocket medical expenses (prescriptions, supplemental health insurance, dentist bills, hearing aids, incontinence supplies, etc.) from an individual’s monthly income.
 There is no cost of share for meal delivery.